alphagov/govuk-design-system/src/get-started/new-type-scale/index.md

 ---
 layout: layout-pane.njk
-title: Updating your service to use the new type scale
+title: Using the updated type scale
 section: Get started
 theme: How to guides
 order: 6
-description: The GOV.UK Design System team has updated the GOV.UK Frontend type scale.
-This new scale is an available option to use now, but will be enforced by default in GOV.UK Frontend version 6.0.0.
+description: The GOV.UK Design System team has updated the GOV.UK Frontend type scale used in version 6.0.0 and later.
 Here's how to use it, what's changed and what to expect when implementing it into your service.
 ---

 {% from "govuk/components/table/macro.njk" import govukTable %}
 {% from "govuk/components/warning-text/macro.njk" import govukWarningText %}

-The GOV.UK Design System team has updated the GOV.UK Frontend type scale.
-This new scale is an available option to use now, but will be enforced by default in GOV.UK Frontend version 6.0.0.
-Here's how to use it, what's changed and what to expect when implementing it into your service.
+The GOV.UK Design System team has updated the GOV.UK Frontend type scale used in version 6.0.0 and later.

+Here's how to use it, what's changed and what to expect when implementing the update to your service.

 ## Changes we've made

-The new type scale includes the following changes from the previous scale:
+The updated type scale includes these changes from the previous scale:

 {{ govukTable({
     caption: "Changes to the type scale",